 The Peer-Guided Study Group Program offers peer-led academic support in a small-group setting.
-If you join the program, you will meet weekly with about 5 to 8 other students and a peer facilitator; the latter is typically a student who has already taken Econ 201 and done well.
+If you join the program, you will meet weekly with about 5 to 7 other students and a peer facilitator; the latter is typically a student who has already taken Econ 201 and done well.
 During sessions, students review concepts, work through practice problems, raise questions and work together to develop answers.
 Students register for the full quarter on CAESAR, and attendance is expected weekly.
-Study Group sessions are listed below course lecture and discussion sections.
+Study Group sessions are listed below course lecture and discussion sections.1

 See https://goo.gl/7hkwV5 for details.
-Questions to Jamila Anderson at jamila.anderson@northwestern.edu or Borislava Miltcheva at borislava.miltcheva@northwestern.edu.
+Questions to Borislava Miltcheva at borislava.miltcheva@northwestern.edu.